raphaelquast/jupyter_notebook_intro/README.md

 To try jupyter notebooks **without installing anything locally**, click on the "launch binder" icon above and wait for the server to complete setting up the environment.
-(this might take a couple of minutes since the python environment etc. has to be set up)
+(this might take several minutes since the python environment etc. has to be set up on a server with very limited resources)

 Once it's completed you should arrive at a page looking something like this: